-The Chrysalin® Solution to Prevent Radiation Therapy-Induced Tissue Damage
+The Chrysalis Solution to Mitigate Radiation Therapy-Induced Tissue Damage

-Prescriptive Use To Prevent Radiotherapy Damage To Normal Tissue and Allow More Effective Cancer Therapy
+Prescriptive Use To Mitigate Radiotherapy Damage To Normal Tissue and Allow More Effective Cancer Therapy

 Almost 70% of all patients with cancer receive radiotherapy alone or in combination with surgery or chemotherapy.
 The amount of radiation that can be used to control tumor growth, however, is limited by normal tissue damage.
-Development of drug products to selectively reduce radiotherapy-induced normal tissue damage may help eliminate tumors by allowing greater more aggressive radiotherapy protocols.
+Development of drugs to selectively reduce radiotherapy-induced normal tissue damage may also help eliminate tumors by allowing greater more aggressive radiotherapy protocols.

-TP508 has the potential to prevent radiation therapy-induced damage to cells in a number of different tissues.
-For example, studies evaluating effects of TP508 have demonstrated protection of intestinal and colon crypt cells to prevent radiation-induced mucosal breakdown.
-Thus, TP508 may be useful in preventing gastrointestinal and mucosal side effects of radiation therapy in these tissues.
-TP508 has also been shown to reverse effects of radiation on dermal wound healing.
-Thus, it may be useful in treating radiation-induced dermatitis or chronic non-healing wounds associated with radiation treatment of breast cancers or head/neck cancers.
+TP508 has the potential to mitigate radiation therapy-induced damage to cells in a number of different tissues.
+For example, studies evaluating effects of TP508 have demonstrated prevention of intestinal and colon crypt cells to prevent radiation-induced mucosal breakdown.

 Chrysalis studies funded by the National Cancer Institute have demonstrated that TP508 protects normal brain tissue including neural progenitor cells from radiotherapy and promotes recovery of hippocampal neurons that are involved in cognitive learning without affecting radiotherapy killing of tumors.
 TP508 may therefore, represent a first-in-class drug to be used in combination with brain cancer radiation therapy to prevent long-term neuronal dysfunction.
 If successfully developed, this drug may significantly change cancer therapy protocols to more effectively eradicate tumor cells, increase cancer patient survival, and increase post-therapy quality of life.